 Inspired by the writings of artists and sociologists, the motion was a direct response to mass production.
 These intrepid souls considered that machine-made products had a deleterious influence on the arts and that arts and crafts have been essential to the growth of future generations.
 The motion encouraged a return to traditional craftsmanship with basic materials, easy styles and techniques of decoration.

 Although it’s true that the Arts and Crafts Movement did lose the struggle against anti-industrialization, it had lasting effects which can nevertheless be felt today.
 Arts and crafts were integrated into primary school education programs due in no small part to the motion.
 So where are we now?Most colleges don’t have a course called “Arts and Crafts” any longer.
 They call it plain old artwork, but crafts are an essential part of the program.
-Needless to say, you don’t need to be a kid to enjoy arts and crafts or Iguana Control.
+Needless to say, you don’t need to be a kid to enjoy arts and crafts or Vero Beach Wildlife Removal.
 Countless Americans knit and quilt and work with wood, leather and clay.
 Whether you label it an art or a craft, the end result of the majority of the work is a handicraft.

 Leatherwork, furniture manufacturing, jewelry, metalwork, woodwork, weaving, ceramics, embroidery, rug making and lace making are merely a couple of the most popular crafts which double as professions and hobbies.